 Lethbridge College is located on the traditional land of the Blackfoot people.
 Guided by our Blackfoot Kaahsinnooniiks (Grandparents) and community members, we are moving together respectfully to a greater knowledge and understanding of Blackfoot ways of knowing.

 In October 2017, Lethbridge College was given the Blackfoot name Ohkotoki’aahkoiyiiniimaan (Stone Pipe).
 In the spirit of continued knowledge, the college has created a dedicated showcase that will highlight the story, from past to present, of the Blackfoot people.
-The unveiling ceremony will begin at 9:30 a.m. in the campus’ Centre Core.
+The unveiling ceremony will begin at 9:30 a.m. in the campus’ Centre Core, then the festivities will follow in the Val Matteoti Gymnasium.

 Schedule of Events

-All events, including taste of culture, will take place in the Val Matteoti Gymnasium.
+All events, with the exception of the Stone Pipe unveiling, will take place in the Val Matteoti Gymnasium.

 |9:30 a.m.||Ohkotoki’aahkoiyiiniimaan (Stone Pipe) Centre Core showcase unveiling|